Authress-Engineering/saml-login.js/README.md

 - **Additional SAML behaviors**
 - `additionalParams`: dictionary of additional query params to add to all requests; if an object with this key is passed to `authenticate`, the dictionary of additional query params will be appended to those present on the returned URL, overriding any specified by initialization options' additional parameters (`additionalParams`, `additionalAuthorizeParams`, and `additionalLogoutParams`)
 - `additionalAuthorizeParams`: dictionary of additional query params to add to 'authorize' requests
-- `identifierFormat`: optional name identifier format to request from identity provider (default: `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`)
 - `forceAuthn`: if set to true, the initial SAML request from the service provider specifies that the IdP should force re-authentication of the user, even if they possess a valid session.
-- `providerName`: optional human-readable name of the requester for use by the presenter's user agent or the identity provider

 - **Issuer Validation**
 - `idpIssuer`: if provided, then the IdP issuer will be validated for incoming Logout Requests/Responses.
 For ADFS this looks like `https://acme_tools.windows.net/deadbeef`